Provincial Attestation Letter

 Important note: The number of PALs made available by the Government to each post-secondary institution is limited.
 We encourage you to accept your offer, pay your tuition deposit (if applicable) and complete your PAL request form as early as possible.

-• If you are changing levels of study but continuing at Brock (e.g. ESL to undergraduate or undergraduate to graduate), you can continue to use your current study permit to start your new program, but you will need a PAL when you apply for a study permit extension.
+• If you are changing levels of study but continuing at Brock (e.g., undergraduate to graduate student), you can continue to use your current study permit to start your new program, but you may need a PAL when you apply for a study permit extension.
+You must extend your study permit before you start your new program.

 • If you are changing institutions, you need a PAL.
 You also cannot start studying at your new institution until you get your new study permit.
 You must comply with the conditions of your current study permit while waiting for your new study permit to be approved.